Vietnam.vn - Nền tảng quảng bá Việt Nam

 “While working toward this goal, we look forward to having a number of valuable discussions with North Korea, including reducing the risk of accidental military conflict,” the official added.

-Washington also encouraged Pyongyang to return to "substantive discussions to identify ways to manage military risks and create lasting peace" on the peninsula.
+Washington also encouraged Pyongyang to return to "substantive discussions to identify ways to manage military risks and create lasting peace " on the peninsula.

 The announcement came after Mira Rapp-Hooper, senior director of the NSC for East Asia and Oceania, said on March 4 that the US would consider "interim steps" on the path toward denuclearization of the Korean Peninsula.

 The statement has fueled speculation about a possible change in Washington’s policy.
-In the terminology of negotiations with Pyongyang, “interim steps” typically refer to measures such as North Korea halting its nuclear weapons development in exchange for sanctions relief, or other measures aimed at encouraging the Northeast Asian nation’s denuclearization efforts.
+In the jargon of negotiations with Pyongyang, “interim steps” typically refer to measures such as North Korea halting its nuclear weapons development in exchange for sanctions relief, or other measures aimed at encouraging the Northeast Asian nation’s denuclearization efforts.

 For its part, the South Korean Foreign Ministry emphasized that complete denuclearization is the "common goal" of the government of this country and the US.